wkumari/draft-wkumari-dhc-capport/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on June 25, 2015.
+   This Internet-Draft will expire on July 30, 2015.

-Kumari, et al.            Expires June 25, 2015                 [Page 1]

-Internet-Draft             DHCP Captive-Portal             December 2014

 Copyright Notice

-   Copyright (c) 2014 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
 All rights reserved.

+Kumari, et al.            Expires July 30, 2015                 [Page 1]

+Internet-Draft             DHCP Captive-Portal              January 2015

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents